News for Partnering CBOs

 If you have an extensive project that fits within this criteria, this would be an excellent opportunity for you to have a significant project accomplished.
 There is no due date for this, however, we highly recommend that you submit your proposals earlier in the academic year to maximize your potential to recruit a student for the project.

 To review the extensive overview, take a look at the SOURCE Preceptor Information for the MPH Practicum.
 Additionally, SOURCE created a step-by-step guide on how to submit the proposal through our online system.
-If you have any questions about this opportunity or ideas about a project you’d like to talk through, please reach out to Kristen Wright at email@example.com or 410-955-3880.
+If you have any questions about this opportunity or ideas about a project you’d like to talk through, please reach out to SOURCE at SOURCE@jhu.edu or 410-955-3880.